Chu Chi Kwong

-Alex Chu Chi Kwong (朱志光 (zyu^{1} zi^{3} gwong^{1}); born 29 August 1960) is a Hong Kong football manager and former player.
-He is the head coach of Hong Kong Premier League club Kitchee.
+Alex Chu Chi Kwong (朱志光 (zyu^{1} zi^{3} gwong^{1}); born 29 August 1960) is a Hong Kong football manager and former professional footballer.
+He is currently the Sporting Director at Hong Kong Premier League club Eastern District.

 Chu holds an AFC “Pro” License coaching certification.

 Playing career

 Born in Hong Kong, Chu played for Hong Kong First Division clubs Sea Bee and Sing Tao during his playing career.
-While playing for Sing Tao, Chu lifted the Viceroy Cup twice, during the 1994–95 and 1996–97 seasons.
+Chu spent his best playing days as a member of Sing Tao, lifting the Viceroy Cup twice, in the 1994–95 and 1996–97 seasons.
+One of his most notable games for Sing Tao was when Chu had to cameo as the goalkeeper in a league tie against Golden.

 Coaching career

 Following retirement from playing, Chu took over the managerial position at Fukien in 2001.
 Despite working with a limited budget, Fukien were able to stave off relegation from First Division during Chu's first three years at the club while occasionally scoring upset victories over table toppers Happy Valley and Sun Hei.
-During his tenure, he discovered and signed talent players such as Tong Kin Man, Zhang Chunhui and Wong Chin Hung.
+During his tenure, he discovered and coached several players who went on to represent Hong Kong at a national level, such as Tong Kin Man, Zhang Chunhui and Wong Chin Hung.

-After a disappointing 8th place finish during the 2004-05 season, Fukien were not originally relegated from the First Division.
-However, the club chose to voluntarily relegate themselves to the Second Division and Chu left the club.
+After a disappointing 8th-place finish during the 2004-05 season, Fukien chose to voluntarily relegate themselves to the Second Division and Chu left the club.

 In 2006, Chu joined Kitchee as a coach.
 Players such as Ngan Lok Fung, Li Ngai Hoi, Tsang Kin Fong trained under his tutelage at Kitchee's academy and later became professional footballers.
-After the departure of Dejan Antonić on 27 December 2007, Chu was asked to become the caretaker.
-His managerial debut for Kitchee came on 11 January 2008 which resulted in a 1–1 draw against Eastern.
+After Dejan Antonić left Kitchee in December 2007, Chu became the caretaker coach for the club.
+His managerial debut for Kitchee came on 11 January 2008, in a 1–1 draw against Eastern.

-On 14 November 2013, manager Àlex Gómez suddenly resigned his position.
-Chu and Cheng Siu Chung were named co-caretakers of the club until the end of the 2013–14 season.
-Both Chu and Cheng were responsible for leading Kitchee to an undefeated season and the league title.

-On 5 March 2016, history was repeated as Abraham García suddenly resigned as manager of Kitchee.
-Chu was named caretaker for the remainder of the season.
+On 14 November 2013, in light of head coach Àlex Gómez resigning mid-season, Chu and Cheng Siu Chung were named co-caretakers of the Kitchee until the end of the 2013–14 season.
+As co-caretakers, Chu and Cheng led Kitchee to an undefeated season and the league title.
+A similar situation happened in the 2015-16 season where head coach Abraham García resigned in March 2016 as manager of Kitchee; Chu was once again named caretaker for the remainder of the season, and led Kitchee to a spot in the 2017 AFC Champions League qualifying round through a victory in the season play-off.